Retford: Early history

-Evidence of early human activity around Retford stretches back to the Mesolithic period, with archaeological evidence of human activity in the area including a Mesolithic flint tool found in Ordsall, an axe from the Neolithic era (New Stone Age) from Little Morton and a Neolithic polished flint axe discovered near the River Idle at Tiln.

-A Bronze Age spearhead was found near Whinney Moor Lane and Romano-British crop marks are visible around Babworth.
+Evidence of early human activity around Retford stretches back to the Mesolithic period, with archaeological evidence of human activity in the area including a Mesolithic flint tool found in Ordsall, an axe from the Neolithic era (New Stone Age) from Little Morton, and a Neolithic polished flint axe discovered near the River Idle at Tiln.
+A Bronze Age spearhead was found near Whinney Moor Lane, and Romano-British crop marks are visible around Babworth.

 The area Retford is situated in was on the border of the territories of the Brigantes and the Corieltauvi during the Iron Age period.
-It is likely that the existence of Retford is partly owed to its water resources, in the form of both the river Idle (and its crossing) and the wells that are dotted around the area that are either still in existence or can be identified from placename evidence.
+It is likely that the existence of Retford is partly due to its water resources, in the form of both the river Idle (and its crossing) and the wells that are dotted around the area that are either still in existence or can be identified from placename evidence.
 These include Spa Common, Cobwell Road (named after the Cob Well) and the ancient well at Welham (called 'Wellun' in the Domesday Book).

 Between Retford and Grove there are a range of earthworks of unknown date.
 They may be pre-historic and/or Roman.
 There is evidence of a medieval moated site or possible motte & bailey construction.
 This site was later reinforced during the English Civil War.
 The wood here is known as Castle Hill Wood.

 Roman-era artefacts are rare in Retford, although 1st–2nd century items were found at a site on Carolgate in 1922.
 The remains of a group of 1st–3rd century buildings were found at Babworth in 1981.
 A coin hoard was found at Little Morton that was dated to the 3rd century, and Roman artefacts and pottery fragments have been found at Tiln (Stroud, 2001).
 Evidence of Roman field patterns were identified by Derrick Riley of Sheffield University in the 1970s and 80s.
-Nottingham University archaeological researchers have said that during the 5th century and even into the 6th century, North Nottinghamshire was likely populated by "British communities with a sub-Romano-British culture".
+Nottingham University archaeological researchers have said that during the 5th century and even into the 6th century, North Nottinghamshire was probably populated by "British communities with a sub-Romano-British culture".